bevyengine/bevy-website/release-content/0.14/release-notes/12500_Add_border_radius_to_UI_nodes_adopted.md

 Border radius for UI nodes has been a long-requested feature for Bevy.
 Now it's supported!

-To apply border radius to a UI node, there is a new component [`BorderRadius`](https://docs.rs/bevy/0.14/bevy/prelude/struct.BorderRadius.html).
-The [`NodeBundle`](https://docs.rs/bevy/0.14/bevy/prelude/struct.NodeBundle.html) and [`ButtonBundle`](https://docs.rs/bevy/0.14/bevy/prelude/struct.ButtonBundle.html) bundles have a new field in place for this called `border_radius`.
-For example:
+To apply border radius to a UI node, there is a new component [`BorderRadius`](https://docs.rs/bevy/0.14/bevy/prelude/struct.BorderRadius.html). [`NodeBundle`](https://docs.rs/bevy/0.14/bevy/prelude/struct.NodeBundle.html) and [`ButtonBundle`](https://docs.rs/bevy/0.14/bevy/prelude/struct.ButtonBundle.html) now have a field for this component called `border_radius`:

 ```rs
 commands.spawn(NodeBundle {